exotica-jewelry/multietch-dev/README.md

 These filters act automatically on all content (title and page body):

-- All instances of "Multi-Etch" in are replaced with a version that includes the `®` character, and won't break on the hyphens when wrapping.
+- All instances of "Multi-Etch" in are replaced with a version that includes the `®` character, and won't break on the hyphen when wrapping.
 See the `wordmark` parameter in [`params.toml`](https://github.com/exotica-jewelry/multietch-dev/blob/main/config/_default/params.toml) and the
   [`wordmark.html` function](https://github.com/exotica-jewelry/multietch-dev/blob/main/layouts/partials/function/wordmark.html).